10/12/24

-Allianz Malaysia and Universiti Malaya launch the Allianz Centre for Governance
+Allianz Malaysia and Universiti Malaya launch the Allianz Centre for Governance for research on governance and business integrity

 Allianz Malaysia Berhad (Allianz Malaysia) and Universiti Malaya (UM) have set up the Allianz Centre for Governance (ACFG).